 TREK FROM GASA TO ROAD HEAD NEAR DAMJI.
 DRIVE TO PUNAKHA.

 The trail continues descending and ascending through a heavily forested area with wild orchids, and other beautiful flora.
 In this region, if there has been rain, there are also leeches so you have to keep an eye out for them!
-The road continues to be extended up this valley so it is only a hike of about 3/4 hours before we reach the road head where our vehicle will be waiting to drive us to Punakha.
+The road continues to be extended up this valley so it is becoming a continually shorter hike (3 hours now?) before we reach the point on the road where our vehicle can reach and will be waiting to drive us to Punakha.
 Overnight at a comfortable hotel.